"Roads, Rails, and Race Cars" After-School Program

 About the Program

-RRRC takes place at historically diverse schools in an effort to promote STEM education and careers among underrepresented populations.
+RRRC is open to all Federal Region VII middle schools interested in promoting STEM education and transportation careers.
 Each participating school offers the program for an hour every week.
 Mentors and industry representatives present on engineering or transportation-related topics and lead students in an interactive activity that encompasses the concepts of the lesson.
 The curriculum is developed collaboratively by UNL faculty, MATC staff, local teachers, and undergraduate student mentors.
-MATC continues to offer the after-school program in the summertime at participating schools and by request.
+MATC can offer the after-school program in the summertime by request.

 Lesson Plans